 TGbe editor: Please modify text in following subclauses as shown below:

-35.3.12.3 MLD max idle period management During multi-link setup, if the AP affiliated with an (#13617)AP MLD includes a BSS Max Idle Period element in the (Re)Association Response frame, then the value carried in the Max Idle Period field is applied at the MLD level.
-The AP MLD shall use this timeout value for making disassociation decisions.
+35.3.12.3 MLD max idle period management (#12080) During multi-link setup, if the AP affiliated with an (#13617)AP MLD includes a BSS Max Idle Period element in the (Re)Association Response frame sent to a non-AP STA affiliated with a non-AP MLD, then the value carried in the Max Idle Period field is applied at the MLD level.
+When the Max Idle Period value in the BSS Max Idle Period element is applied at the MLD level, it is referred to as the MLD max idle period.
+The AP MLD shall use this timeout value for making disassociation decisions for the non-AP MLD to which the (Re)Association Response frame is sent.
 An AP MLD may provide different BSS Max Idle Period values for different non-AP MLDs.

 6.3.7.3 MLME-ASSOCIATE.confirm